xiaokangs/algorithms/README.md

 algorithms
 ==========
-This repository has my solutions to some common algorithm interview questions.
+This repository includes my solutions to some  algorithm interview questions from cracking the coding interview and leetcode.